leewhitfield/DDReportGen/README.md

 # DDReportGen
 Report generation script based on exports from forensic image Extract registry, lnk, jumplist files, etc.
-Pleace them in folders and run the batch file.
+Place them in folders and run the batch file.